So you want to find a dance partner to practice with?

 1. Do you have the same goals?

-Some people are looking to become the next Blackpool champion while others are just looking to be able to lead and follow someone at a party.
-It doesn’t matter what the goals are as much as finding someone who has the same ones as you do.
-So make sure you spend the time to really see what they are looking to get out of this partnership.
+Some people are looking to become the next National USA champions, while others are just looking to be able to lead and follow someone at a party.
+It doesn’t matter what the goal is as much as finding someone who has the same ones as you do.
+So make sure you spend the time to really find out what they are looking to get out of this partnership.

 Is it everyday?
 Once a week or once a month?
-I recommend at least one practice session per week on a consistent basis.
-Next you need to agree on how long you want to practice each time.
+I recommend at least one practice session per week on a consistent basis, but again it all depends on your goals… Next you will need to agree on how long you want to practice each time.
 Is it 30 minutes?
 1 hour or more?
 Make sure you discuss this ahead of time to avoid future frustrations.

 While you are not looking for a soulmate, you should make sure that your partner is someone you want to be around.
 You need to find out whether your personalities match.
 If you are an easy going, social dancer then it may be very important for you to find a partner who likes to keep it light and fun.
 On the other hand, if you are competitive and serious, then you need to find a dance partner who has the same drive and focus.